Derek Bell (musician): As dulcimer player

 The hammered dulcimer is documented as having been played in Ireland in the 18th century and is mentioned by James Joyce as an instrument he heard being played in the street.
 Bell introduced a small cimbalom (a hammered dulcimer from central and eastern Europe), which he called tiompan after the medieval Irish instrument.

 Bell was an admirer of the music of Nikolai Karlovich Medtner and was the co-founder, with the bass-baritone Hugh Sheehan, of the first British Medtner Society which gave a series of successful concerts of Medtner's music in the 1970s long before Medtner's music was recognised as it is today.

 The Chieftains

-On St Patrick's Day in 1972 Bell performed on the radio of the music of Turlough O'Carolan, an 18th-century blind Irish harpist.
-At that time O'Carolan's music was virtually unknown, though today almost every album of harp music contains one of his compositions.
+On Saint Patrick's Day in 1972 Bell performed on the radio the music of Turlough O'Carolan, an 18th-century blind Irish harpist.
 Working with Bell on the project were several members of The Chieftains.
 Bell became friends with the leader of the Chieftains, Paddy Moloney.
 For two precarious years, he recorded both with the BBC Northern Ireland Orchestra and with The Chieftains, until finally becoming a full-time member of the Chieftains in 1975.